CompOmics/compomics.github.io/denovogui/_posts/2015-09-23-releasenotes.md

 ---

+**Changes in DeNovoGUI 1.7.4 (Coming soon...):**

+ * FEATURE IMPROVEMENT: Updated Novor to version 1.03.0479, adding support for setting the fragmentation type and mass analyzer.

+ * LIBRARY UPDATE: Updated utilities to version 4.0.7.

+---

 **Changes in DeNovoGUI 1.7.3 (September 21.
 2015):**

  * NEW FEATURE: Added support for residue specific alpha values in the spectrum annotations, and used this to indicate the amino acid scores for Novor.